-As long-time Grafana users, we’re please to announce that Screenly Pro no supports Grafana.
+As long-time Grafana users, we’re pleased to announce that Screenly now supports Grafana.
 Internally, we have used Grafana to visualize both our technical and business metrics.
 However, until now, there was no easy way to render Grafana dashboards on Screenly powered digital signage.
 That all changes today.
 Since Grafana is more or less the de facto standard dashboard for most modern tech companies, we’re excited to be the first digital signage company to add support for Grafana.

 What is Grafana?

 (If you’re already familiar with Grafana, you can skip this paragraph.)

 Grafana allows teams to create dashboard and graph visualizations from their data.
 In the last few years, it has emerged as the standard for data visualization in the Docker and Kubernetes world.
 Thanks to its broad range of accepted data sources and active ecosystem of dashboard templates, Grafana has positioned itself as a powerful player among dashboard tools.
 Using Grafana, you can visualize data from sources such as Prometheus, Graphite, InfluxDB, and openTSDB.
 You can even overlay data from multiple sources onto the same graph.
 Also, users can configure Grafana to trigger alerts when metrics rise above or fall below a certain pre-determined threshold.
 Users can send these alerts to a variety of tools, such as Slack, Pagerduty, VictorOps, OpsGenie, and also run-of-the-mill email.

 Why Screenly and Grafana make a great combo

 Since this feature is something that we’ve had in the making for a while now, we’ve had a fair amount of time to speak to companies around the globe on how they are using Grafana.
 We were primarily interested to know how they display Grafana on their office wall screens.
 As it turns out, most companies are just using a regular PC to push content to the digital display.
 However, a handful of companies are already using Raspberry Pis.